aigengen5-ship-it/llm_novel_picture_writer/README.md

 12) Do not touch line 15-19.
 13) relation value is matched with data/relationship.txt line number.
 Value 0 is 'random selection'.
 14) trigger value is matched with data/trigger.txt line number.
 Value 0 is 'random selection'

+Here is plot.json example, you can add/modify json control for your local setup.

   1 {
   2     "comfyuidir":   "YOUR COMFYUI OUTPUT DIRECTORY",